abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 		1. check if the cards chosen are present in the escrow's cardwallet & are in "available" status
 		1. check cards' type - `2a1b`/`1a2b`
 		1. set each chosen card's status from "available" to "selected" in `cardwallet` table of escrow contract
+		1. add/ not to players_list
+      - if player found in either player_1 or player_2 col in game table: (in case of 'after 1 draw')
+        + set player_cards, player_cards_combo of this player in the game table
+      - else
-		1. add player name into players_list of `players` table in game contract, if not already added
+        + add player name into players_list of `players` table in game contract, if not already added
-	- `sel3cardauto` [DEPRECATED]
 	- `pairwplayer`
 		1. check for asset contract	name
 		1. check player has deposited game fee - "5 WAX"